 English Language: GCSE grade 6 in English Language

-English Literature: GCSE grade 6 in English Language & English Literature
+English Literature: GCSE grade 6 in English Language and English Literature